Online education has never been more important than it is today. The ability to learn online gives more flexibility to both educators and students.

 As long as you carefully follow each step, you’re bound to create educational materials that make your virtual students feel like they are attending a live lecture.

-Now that we’ve covered the basics, we’re going to talk a bit more about each of the five major steps to live streaming educational content.
+Now that we’ve covered the basics, we’re going to talk a bit more about each of the five major steps on how to conduct live online classes.

 1. Equipment Needed

 To get started with live education broadcasting, you need a camera and a microphone.
-Since the live stream is a replacement for real-world classroom learning, the quality should match that of a real classroom.
+Since an online live streaming classroom is a replacement for real-world learning, the quality should match that of a real classroom.
 If you broadcast a poor quality stream, students will lose focus even if the content itself is great.
 For this reason, we recommend that you invest in high-quality equipment if possible.
 Streaming live video on your website requires live streaming equipment.

 Here are a few pieces of equipment to invest in: